What are the CBN Side Effects? All CBN Cannabinoid Effects Skip to content

 What Are The CBN Oil Effects?

 As a metabolite of the THC compound, CBN's shape allows it to bind to CB1 and CB2 receptors in our body.
-While they're both very similar, CBN doesn't appear to unlock the same flood of feel-good hormones that induces the marijuana high from THC, so it's classified as a non-intoxicating compound.
+While CBN vs THC, are almost similar to one another, CBN doesn't appear to unlock the same flood of feel-good hormones that induces the marijuana high from THC, so it's classified as a non-intoxicating compound.

 Activating these receptors with CBN may help balance mood, metabolism, the sleep-wake cycle, pain sensation, and the immune response.